Jim McMillian

 James M. McMillian (March 11, 1948 – May 16, 2016) was an American professional basketball player.
-After starring at Thomas Jefferson High School in Brooklyn, McMillian played college basketball at Columbia University.
+After starring at Thomas Jefferson High School in Brooklyn, McMillian played college basketball for the Columbia Lions.
 He led Columbia to a three-year mark of 63–14, and their last NCAA Tournament appearance in 1968, his sophomore year.
 The tourney ended with a third-place finish for Columbia in the East regional, and Columbia ended that 1967–68 season the sixth-ranked college team in the nation.

-"Jimmy Mac" not only was a three-time All-American and All-Ivy Leaguer, he was All-East each year, the ECAC Sophomore of the Year, and became the first person ever to earn the Haggerty Award in each of his three varsity seasons.
+"Jimmy Mac" not only was a three-time All-American and All-Ivy Leaguer, he was All-East each year, the ECAC Sophomore of the Year, and became the first person to earn the Haggerty Award in each of his three varsity seasons.
+He is also known for doing a reverse behind the back layup in the 1972 NBA Finals, winning the 1972 championship in the end.

 He scored 1,758 career points then a record, now second and averaged 22.9 points per game second-best then and now.
 McMillian is also second in career rebounds (743) and holds the season records for field goals in a season (253) and career (677).
 But despite their outstanding winning percentages, his Columbia teams managed only one Ivy League title in a period when they battled tough Princeton teams with Geoff Petrie and John Hummer and Penn teams with Dave Wohl and Corky Calhoun.